MHassan47/Workable/README.md

 Users are able to:

-Register, login and logout securely
+· Register, login and logout securely
-Create, apply and save jobs
+· Create, apply and save jobs
-Search for jobs by company, title or location
+· Search for jobs by company, title or location

 # Setup

 Clone repo
-Rename the .envexample to .env and add your MONGO_URI

 The project is made up of two running servers:

-Client Server:
+### Client Server:

 Cd into client directory
 Install dependencies using npm install
 Start the server with `npm start` command

-Backend Server:
+### Backend Server:

 Cd into server directory
 Install dependencies using npm install